VasilisAvgoustakis/citizen-quest/doc/dialogues.md

 - **statement**: A statement is a node that displays a text and can have responses.
 - **random**: A random node is a node that randomly picks one of its items.
+- **cycle**: A cycle node is a node that picks the next of its items, in order and starting with the first, when becomes active.
 - **sequence**: A sequence node is a node that goes through its items in order.
 - **first**: A first node is a node that continues to its first valid item.